 Yellow Mustard Seeds

-Whole Yellow Mustard seeds don't have much taste or aroma until they are bitten into or ground.
-Once opened or bitten into, mustard seeds are pungent, sharp, and earthy.
+Whole Yellow Mustard Seeds don't have much taste or aroma until they are bitten into or ground.
+Once they are ground, mustard seeds are pungent, sharp, and earthy.

 Mustard Seed pairs well with bay, chili, coriander, cumin, dill, fennel, fenugreek, garlic, honey, nigella, parsley, pepper, tarragon and turmeric.